 A Scheme member can elect to take payment of their pension benefits from age 55 on termination of their employment.
 The Scheme member does not require employer consent and should have been provided with an estimate of any reduction to their pension before making an election.

-The 85-year rule protections for Scheme members subject to the 85-year rule continue to apply automatically to members' 2008 Scheme and 2014 Scheme benefits if the member takes their benefits at or after age 60.
+The 85-year rule protections continue to apply automatically to members' 2008 Scheme benefits if the member takes them at or after age 60.
+Older member’s benefits built up between 2014 and 2020 may also be protected.
 To have 85-year rule protections, a member must have joined the L G P S before 1 October 2006.

 The 85-year rule does not automatically apply if the employee decides to take their benefits voluntarily on or after age 55 and before age 60.
 The employer can agree to apply the 85-year rule, subject to their discretions policy.
 If the employer does apply the 85-year rule, the employer must meet any strain on fund cost.
 If the employer does not apply the 85-year rule, the Scheme member meets any strain on fund cost by receiving a reduced pension.